Azin Alizadehasl

 Azin Alizadehasl (Persian: آذین علیزاده اصل, born 1975) is an Iranian Professor of Cardiology, Echocardiologist and Cardio-Oncologist.

-She is the pioneer and head of Cardio-Oncology Department and Research Center and faculty member at the Rajaie Heart Center in Tehran, Iran.She is also a fellow of the American Society of Echocardiography, nd has held a Member-at-Large position on the ASE Guidelines and Standards Committee until 2020.
+She is the pioneer and head of the Cardio-Oncology Department and Research Center and a faculty member at the Rajaie Heart Center in Tehran, Iran.
+She is also a fellow of the American Society of Echocardiography, nd has held a Member-at-Large position on the ASE Guidelines and Standards Committee since 2020.
 Additionally, she is a fellow of the American College of Cardiology.

 Early life

 Azin Alizadehasl was born in 1975 in Urmia, Iran.
 She is an Iranian Professor of Cardiology, Echocardiologist and Cardio-Oncologist.

 Currently, she is the pioneer and head of Cardio-Oncology Department and Research Center at Rajaie Heart Center in Tehran, Iran.
 She is also a fellow of the American Society of Echocardiography.
 She studied general medicine at Tabriz University of Medical Sciences from 1993 to 2000 and is board-certified in cardiology from Iran and Tabriz University of Medical Sciences.